Timoleon: Retirement

+Historical analysis

-The ancient historian Timaeus gave Timoleon high accolades in his work.
-However, Polybius, a historian with decided oligarchic sympathies, criticized Timaeus for bias in favour of Timoleon and many modern historians have sided with Polybius.
-Peter Green shares this scepticism but thinks it has gone too far.
-While he concedes that Timoleon tended to play the democrat while using the methods of a tyrant (albeit benevolently), he notes that Timoleon did make an effort to maintain the outward forms of democracy.
-Further, he reformed Syracuse in a democratic direction and demolished the stronghold of the island that had been so useful to tyrants in the past.
+The ancient historian Timaeus praised Timoleon.
+Polybius, an ancient historian with oligarchic sympathies, said Timaeus was biased in favour of Timoleon and many modern historians have agreed with Polybius.
+Peter Green views Timoleon as "no more than a benevolent tyrant" similar to Pisistratus.
+In Green's view, Timoleon merely posed as a democrat, and as such was using the methods of a tyrant, and that Timoleon tried to maintain the outward forms of democracy, yet reformed Syracuse in a democratic direction, and demolished the stronghold of the island that had been useful to tyrants in the past.

-Timoleon's personal conduct throughout his life suggests a commitment to freedom and the rule of law.
-For instance, when taken to court on spurious grounds, he refused to be exempted, saying that this was the "precise purpose for which he had so long laboured and combated—in order that every Syracusan citizen might be enabled to appeal to the laws and exercise freely his legal rights."
+When taken to court on spurious grounds, Timoleon refused to be exempted, saying that this was the "precise purpose for which he had so long laboured and combated—in order that every Syracusan citizen might be enabled to appeal to the laws and exercise freely his legal rights."